 The Youth Counseling Connection Impact Award

 Youth Counseling Connection is committed to honoring individuals with the Youth Counseling Connection Impact Award.
-This award recognizes a community member who demonstrates a sustained commitment to youth mental wellness through their direct work and/or advocacy efforts.
+This award recognizes a community member or organization who demonstrates a sustained commitment to youth mental wellness through their direct work and/or advocacy efforts.
 Register for our newsletter to stay up to date on this event!

 Meet Our Award Recepients